Traumatic or Just Stressful: How to Know When to Pull Your Kid Off the Team

 So, not only should their “struggle be age-appropriate,” as Heath Eslinger says on the Coaching Culture Podcast Episode 90, but their struggle should also be child-appropriate.

 This is why a parent is most likely the best person to decide appropriate and manageable stress for their child.
 It can be valuable to seek the opinion of others, but only you know your child best.

 4 Questions to Guide Your Decision

-The challenges and struggles that athletes face in sports are so wide, and every person and their circumstance is unique.
+The challenges and struggles that athletes face in sports are so wide that every person and their circumstance are unique.
 So, the best I can do is give you four questions to ask yourself as you decide whether or not to pull your child from the team.